giantswarm/docs/src/content/guides/deploying-istio/index.md

 --enable-admission-plugins=NamespaceLifecycle,LimitRanger,ServiceAccount,DefaultStorageClass,DefaultTolerationSeconds,MutatingAdmissionWebhook,ValidatingAdmissionWebhook,ResourceQuota
 ```

-__Node:__ Contact with Giant Swarm support team in case it is disabled
+__Note:__ Contact with Giant Swarm support team in case it is disabled

 First of all, we need to label the namespace to make the sidecar injection effective.